Sondro/C2D-Web/README.md

 - **PHASER2.JS: Raptor Pack ::** mesh fails - PIXI.Texture.from is obsolete (data issues?).

-- **All WASM demos ::** requires creature-wasm.wasm in the same folder as the html (change module path?).
+- **All WASM demos ::** requires creaturepack-wasm.wasm in the same folder as the html (change module path?).

 ## Dev Notes: